enkidevs/curriculum/lua/lua-core/lua-in-games/lua-in-games-i.md

 It is often used as an embedded scripting language in game engines such as Unity, Corona SDK, and Love2D.

 One such game is **Roblox**, where various aspects are controlled by the creator to create their own games!
 As such, Lua is **perfect to create user-dependent game behaviour**, as well as all sorts of aspects regarding building and game design.

+> If you're interested, check out our insights on Roblox coding!